Physical Objects Creation 2D

 Physical objects are not displayed in the editor by default.
-In order to enable visualization, one needs to go to Scene Editor tab in Ribbon, and press Development Data, turn on Physical Objects checkbox.
+In order to enable visualization, one needs to go to the Scene Editor tab in the Ribbon, and press Development Data, turn on the Physical Objects check box.

 For a nice overview of rigid bodies and constraints one can take a look at 'Physics rigid body 2D.scene' file, which can be found at 'Assets\Samples\Starter Content\Scenes'.

 In order to run simulation, one should press the Play button in Ribbon or in Quick Access Toolbar.